-These included the following:
+The MGDB requires data on survival with near-universal access to diagnosis and best available care, and survival in the absence of diagnosis and care.
+When these two extremes are known survival can be estimated for any given population, using infant mortality as an indicator of access to care.
+Studies providing such data included the following:

-- Tennant et al (2010): Survival to 20 years of children born with congenital malformations in the Northern Region of the UK in 1985-2003. - Skaeraven et al (1999) and Lie et al (2001): 30-year survival and reproduction in Norway 1967-1982 for congenital anomalies - Paediatric surgery and urology: long-term outcomes (Stringer et al. 2006).
-This paper contains detailed reviews of outcomes for a wide range of congenital malformations in a high income setting. - Outcomes in intermediate settings are based on Czeizel and Sankaranarayanan (1984).
+Tennant et al (2010): Survival to 20 years of children born with congenital malformations in the Northern Region of the UK in 1985-2003.

+Skaeraven et al (1999) and Lie et al (2001): 30-year survival and reproduction in Norway 1967-1982 for congenital anomalies

+Czeizel and Sankaranarayanan (1984): survival to 1 year and 15 years, with estimates of later mortality.
+The data apply for Hungary 1970-81.

-For outcomes in the absence of care, a range of studies of outcomes for key congenital anomalies were used.
-Examples included Laurence and Tew (1971) for spina bifida, MacMahon et al. (1952) for congenital heart disease and Merrick (2001) for Down's syndrome.
+For outcomes in the absence of care, a range of early studies conducted in high income countries before the introduction of major interventions were used.
+Examples include Laurence and Tew (1971) for spina bifida, MacMahon et al. (1952) for congenital heart disease and Merrick (2001) for Down's syndrome.
 In the case of orofacial clefts, statistical data provided by the charity Smile Train (www.smiletrain.org.uk) were used to provide estimates of outcomes in the absence of diagnosis and care.